yakkomajuri/yakkomajuri.github.io/pages/index.md

 ### Blog

+Raw pieces comprising what I'm thinking about at a given point in time.
+Barely edited, often written quickly in one go.

 - [The hiker's goal](blog/the-hikers-goal)
 - [Hiking around Andorra in 5 days](blog/coronallacs)
 - [YC owns the product analytics space](blog/yc-product-analytics)